RCReddyN/cafebabe/README.md

 ```
 ld -T link.ld -melf_i386 loader.o -o kernel.elf
 ```

-- The above command generates a <a href="">file</a> that is to be passed to the linker. run kernel:
+run kernel:

 I write code on WSL-Ubuntu, qemu doesn't work as gui is not available.
-You can either add --nographic or --curses to startup qemu.
+You can either add options --nographic or --curses to startup qemu.

 ```
 qemu-system-i386 -monitor stdio -kernel kernel.elf --curses
 ```

-To check if it served its purpose, press alt + 2 to enter qemu monitor
+To check if it served its purpose, press alt + 2 to enter qemu monitor.
 ```
 (qemu) info registers
 ```